 Alt-country was ubiquitous and, for the only time in history, it ruled the charts.
 John Prine, Waylon Jennings, Kris Kristofferson, Mickey Newbury and Merle Haggard were all in their prime.
 Ex-Monkee Michael Nesmith got in on the act with his First National Band.
 The Grateful Dead moved from psychedelia to country-folk with American Beauty and Workingman’s Dead, both released in 1970.
 Guy Clark and Townes Van Zandt were rockin’ and even Ringo Starr went country on 1970’s excellent Beaucoup of Blues.

-Parsons’ second solo release, Grievous Angel, was recorded shortly before his fatal overdose in the fall of 1973 but was released posthumously.
+Parsons’ second solo release, Grievous Angel (VMP Country No. 9), was recorded shortly before his fatal overdose in the fall of 1973 but was released posthumously.
 He eschewed terms like “country-rock” in favor of his own phrase, “cosmic American music.”
-Made with his singing partner Emmylou Harris, a country great in her own right, Grievous Angel features members of Elvis’ “hot band” as well as appearances by Linda Ronstadt, Kim Fowley and Bernie Leadon.
+Made with his singing partner Emmylou Harris, a country great in her own right (and a former VMP Country artist as well), Grievous Angel features members of Elvis’ “hot band” as well as appearances by Linda Ronstadt, Kim Fowley and Bernie Leadon.
 The album is loaded with classics (“Brass Buttons,” “Hickory Wind”) and poignant covers including “Love Hurts” and “Cash on the Barrelhead.”
 As with all his records, Grievous Angel was critically acclaimed but sold poorly.